philipdongfei/MasteringRegularExpressions/chapt04/NOTE04.md

 ### DFA Engine: Text-Directed

+I call this "text-directed" matching because each character scanned from the text controls the engine.

 ### First Thoughts: NFA and DFA in Comparison

+The two basic technologies behind regular-expression engines have the somewhat imposing names *Nondeterministic Finite Automaton* (NFA) and *Deterministic Finite Automaton* (DFA).

 #### Consequences to us as users

+Because of the regex-directed nature of an NFA, the details of how the engine attempts a match are very important.
+It's the exact opposite with a DFA -- since the engine keeps track of all matches simultaneously, none of these differences in representation matter so long as in the end they all represent the same set of possible matches.
+Three things come to my mind when describing a DFA engine:

+- DFA matching is very fast.
+- DFA matching is very consistent.
+- Talking about DFA matching is very boring.

 ## Backtracking

+The essence of an NFA engine is this: it considers each subexpression or component in turn, and whenever it needs to decide between two equally viable options, it selects one and remembers the other to return to later if need be.

 ### A Really Crummy Analogy